mani843/AI_Bootcamp/README.md

 2. Model has been saved and loaded using joblib.
 3. A Gradio Interface has been created.
 4. Test the Interface:
-   **- Problems faced in running the interface locally and thriugh URL.**
+   **- Problems faced in running the interface locally and through URL.**
 5. Uploaded to GitHub.
 6. Documented the Project:
 7. Submit Your Work: